GaryHughes/FixMaster/README.md

 ## Extension Settings

-**fixmaster.repositoryPath** Path to a fixtrading.org XML Repository.
-FIX Master includes a copy of the repository that it will use by default.
+**fixmaster.orchestraPath** Path to a directory containing fixtrading.org Orchestrations.
+FIX Master includes orchestrations for FIX.4.2, FIX.4.4, and FIX.5.0SP2 EP 258, that it will use by default.

 **fixmaster.quickFixDataDictionaryPath** Path to a QuickFix XML data dictionary.
-This can be used to supplement the fixtrading.org repository with custom field definitions.
+This can be used to supplement the fixtrading.org orchestrations with custom field definitions.

 **fixmaster.nameLookup** `(Strict,Promiscuous)` Governs how names are found for messages, fields, and enumerated values.